codemaker1999/ThreePlot/README.md

 Notes
 ------

-* For efficiency reasons there is a finite size to the trajectories being animated.
-A finite size buffer is created to hold the geometry being plotted.
+* For efficiency reasons there is a finite length to the trajectories being animated (A finite size buffer is created to hold the points being plotted), so animations will eventually start to disappear sequentially from where they start (they will continue to grow at the same rate, of course).

 TODO
 -----